 “In a criminal justice setting” is a crucial phrase.
 This means that you must work in one of the institutions of the criminal justice system or work with an agency that interacts on a day-to-day basis with such institutions.
 These may include, but are not be limited to, the following:

-- courts, prisons, police, probation service
+- Courts, prisons, police, probation service

-- criminal defenders or prosecutor’s offices
+- Criminal defenders or prosecutor’s offices

-- advocacy groups, education and prevention groups
+- Advocacy groups, education and prevention groups

-- other groups that work with juvenile and adult delinquents or at risk populations
+- Other groups that work with juvenile and adult delinquents or at risk populations

-- law firm, if the work substantially engages with criminal law
+- Law firm, if the work substantially engages with criminal law

 With the exception of the UConn Police Department, the internship must be off-campus.
 A wide range of opportunities are available near Storrs, in Hartford, and in your home community.